ahdcreative/lion-inn-wp/README.md

 Open the Bitnami WAMP Stack Manager Tool.
 Open the 'Manage Servers' tab.
 Select 'Start All'.
 We need both the SQL Server and the Apache Web Server running.

+Now, open a web browser and navigate to ```localhost:81/lion-inn-wp/wp-admin/```.
+You may be asked to sign-in.

 ### Mac OSX